 MEDICAL HARDSHIP.
-A medical hardship is a Special Use of a manufactured home, recreational vehicle or an existing dwelling necessary for a relative or other designated caregiver to care for or provide custody for an elderly, mentally handicapped, or infirm person whom a medical professional certifies needs this kind of care or custody.
+A medical hardship is a Special Use of a manufactured home, recreational vehicle or an existing building necessary for a relative or other designated caregiver to care for or provide custody for an elderly, mentally handicapped, or infirm person whom a medical professional certifies needs this kind of care or custody.
 This certification will be on the medical professional's stationery or stamped by the medical professional's office, and will indicate that the patient is not physically or mentally capable of maintaining himself/herself in a residence on a separate property and is dependent on someone being close by for assistance.
 As an alternative, the medical professional can stamp and sign the application form available through the Planning Department for a medical hardship.
 Financial hardship conditions, child care, and other convenience arrangements not relating to physical and/or mental impairment are not considered an infirm condition.

 The provisions of this section are to apply when the proposed use does not qualify as a continuation of a nonconforming use, not permitted by right, nor permitted through the operations of other more pertinent procedures and provisions of this zoning ordinance.
-Medical hardship permits for dwellings are not to be construed, permitted nor utilized as a means to abrogate the intent, purpose or procedures of the County's Comprehensive Plan or Zoning Ordinance regulations.
-A medical hardship permit shall be approved by the Planning Director or their designee as an Administrative decision in accordance with the provisions of MCZO Article 9.
+Medical hardship Special Use permits for dwellings are not to be construed, permitted nor utilized as a means to abrogate the intent, purpose or procedures of the County's Comprehensive Plan or Zoning Ordinance regulations.

-No medical hardship permit shall be granted that would have the effect of creating a permanent zone change or result in a hardship when the use is not permitted to continue at the expiration of the permit period.
-Further, no medical hardship permit will be granted which has the effect of conferring a special privilege for which other property within the same zone would not be equally eligible.
+No medical hardship Special Use permit shall be granted that would have the effect of creating a permanent zone change or result in a hardship when the use is not permitted to continue at the expiration of the permit periods.
+Further, no medical hardship Special Use permit will be granted which has the effect of conferring a special privilege for which other property within the same zone would not be equally eligible.

-- A. As a medical hardship permit in any zone that allows dwellings, the Planning Director may allow one manufactured home, recreational vehicle, or temporary use of an existing building complying with the standards of Section 4.110, as applicable, and providing that no additions, except approaches or handicapped ramps, to the temporary residence shall be permitted in conjunction with a primary dwelling with the following findings: - 1.
+- A. As a medical hardship Special Use in any zone that allows dwellings, the Commission may allow as a Special Use one manufactured home, recreational vehicle, or temporary use of an existing building complying with the standards of Section 4.110, as applicable, and providing that no additions, except approaches or handicapped ramps, to the temporary residence shall be permitted in conjunction with a primary dwelling with the following findings: - 1.
 That an accessory dwelling is necessary to care for or provide custody of an elderly, mentally handicapped, or infirm person who a medical professional certifies needs this kind of care or custody as required in A. above. - 2.
 Electric, water and sewer utility connections shall be made to the temporary residence.
-If the medical hardship dwelling will not use a public sanitary sewer system, the dwelling shall use the same subsurface sewage disposal system used by the existing dwelling if that disposal system is adequate to accommodate the additional dwelling or as otherwise allowed and conditioned by
+If the medical hardship dwelling will not use a public sanitary sewer system, the dwelling shall use the same subsurface sewage disposal system used by the existing dwelling if that disposal system is adequate to accommodate the additional dwelling or as otherwise allowed and conditioned by the Planning Commission.